 What do I need for fantastic soup in the Instant Pot?

 - If you want to make blended soups in your Instant Pot, think of butternut squash or other blended vegetable soups, you will wish to an Immersion Blender.

 - I also keep many vegetables, chicken, and beef stocks on hand.
 I love making soup out of leftovers, and most soup recipes call for a stock of some sort.

 - Other pantry items I like to keep on hand for “cooking off the cuff” include canned tomatoes, celery, white rice, wild rice, brown rice, pasta, tomato sauce, bacon, sweet potatoes, Instant mashed potatoes, seasonings, olive oil, butter, salt, and pepper.

 - You will also need an Instant Pot.

-5. Better than Bullion will take your soup to the next level- In addition to keeping a large abundance of stock around, whether it be homemade stock or store-bought stock.
+5. Better than Bullion will take your soup to the next level- Besides keeping a large abundance of stock around, whether homemade or store-bought stock.
 I also recommend Better than Bullion.
 You’ll understand why when you try it 🙂